 The arrival of the Max Müller family from Marisfeld prompted a distinction to be made between his cousin, Max Müller, b.
 1873 in Themar, and the newly arrived Max Müller.
-The designation Max Müller I was given to the Max Müller born in Themar and owner of the S. M. Müller department store in the Bahnhofstrasse.
+The designation Max Müller I was given to the Max Müller born 1883 in Themar and owner of the S. M. Müller department store in the Bahnhofstrasse.
 Max Müller of Marisfeld became known, both formally and informally, as Max Müller II.
 The Max Müller II family lived at Meininger Strasse 17, on the northwest edge of the town, outside the city wall.
 The house served as both home and business and the Manufakturwaren (textile) business continued.
 Both Meinhold and Willi attended the local public school and continued to receive religious instruction from Lehrer Moritz Levinstein, as they had in Marisfeld.
 Herbert went to other towns in Bavaria in order to do an apprenticeship and then to work for other businesses.

 Relatives did their utmost to get Max & Clara, Herbert & Flora (and Flora’s mother, Frieda Wolf) out of Germany.
-By early 1939, relatives had sent affidavits for Clara and Max to immigrate into the United States.
+By early 1939, relatives had sent affidavits (guarantees of financial support) for Clara and Max to immigrate into the United States.
 In early December 1938, Clara wrote to Willi that both Albert Wolf, the brother of Flora Müller, née Wolf, Herbert’s wife, and Max’s cousin, Herbert Sweed (né Schwed), in California were also taking action.

 Letters from Clara and Max to their sons Meinhold and Willy between December 1938 and 1941 detail these efforts.
 (The letters and postcards are available in German here; English translations will be posted soon.)
 Clara and Max knew that their numbers were high — in mid-1939, before the outbreak of war, Clara wrote to Willi that they would probably have to wait two years before they had any hope of coming within the American quota allowance.
 They explored other possibilities in South America and elsewhere, but everywhere the doors were closing on Jewish refugees.
 In March 1941, Herbert Sweed in Petaluma, California, a first cousin of Max’s, paid for the passage of Max and Clara from Themar to the United States.
 Everyone hoped that their numbers would come up in time.

-- m.
-Clara NUSSBAUM, b.
+- ∞ Clara NUSSBAUM, b.
 1890 Bad Hersfeld, 09 May 1942 deported from Themar to Belzyce Ghetto/occupied Poland, murdered 1942-3 Belzyce Ghetto

 - 1. Herbert MULLER, b.
-1913 Marisfeld, d.
+1913 Marisfeld, 1941 to USA, d.
 1994 New York/NY

-- m.
-Flora WOLF, b.
-1909 Sulzburg, d.
-New York/NY
+- ∞ Flora WOLF, b.
+1909 Sulzbürg, 1941 to USA, d.
+2000 New York/NY

 - 1. Meinhold MULLER, b.
 1919 Marisfeld, 1936 to Italy/1938 to Sweden, d.
 1993 Göteborg/Sweden

 - 1. Willi MULLER, b.
 1922 Marisfeld, d.
 1938 to Palestine, d.
 2013 Israel